Kevin Curran

 ABOUT

 I'm Professor of Early Modern English Literature and a member of the Centre d'Études Théâtrales at the University of Lausanne in Switzerland.
 Previously, I held posts as Assistant Professor and Associate Professor at the University of North Texas, USA; Tomlinson Postdoctoral Research Fellow at McGill University in Montreal, Canada; and Carnahan Postdoctoral Fellow at Washington and Jefferson College in Pennsylvania, USA.
 I completed my BA, MA, and PhD at University College Dublin, Ireland.
-Originally I’m from a small town in Massachusetts, USA.

 My research and teaching focus on Shakespeare and English Renaissance Drama, which I’ve lectured on in eleven countries.
 I have secondary interests in modern and contemporary performance.
 Most of my published scholarship deals in one way or another with the intersection between the history of ideas and the material conditions of theater.
 This includes a number of books, both sole-authored and edited, such as Marriage, Performance, and Politics at the Jacobean Court (Ashgate, 2009); Shakespeare’s Legal Ecologies: Law and Distributed Selfhood (Northwestern University Press, 2017); Qu’est-ce qu’un personnage ?
 (EPFL Press, 2023), co-authored with Vincent Laughery, Andy Reilly, and Josefa Terribilini; Shakespeare and Judgment (Edinburgh University Press, 2017); and Renaissance Personhood: Materiality, Taxonomy, Process (Edinburgh University Press, 2020); as well as a special issue of the journal Criticism on “Shakespeare and Phenomenology” (2012), co-edited with James Kearney.
-My newest book, Shakespeare's Theater of Judgment: Six Keywords will be published by Edinburgh University Press in late 2024.
-I am also the editor of two book series: “Edinburgh Critical Studies in Shakespeare and Philosophy” (in English, published by Edinburgh University Press) and "Questions de Théâtre" (in French, published by EPFL Press).
+My most recent book is, Shakespeare's Theater of Judgment: Six Keywords (Edinburgh University Press, 2024).

 My research and writing have been supported over the years by a variety of institutions and organizations.
 I have been awarded fellowships from the Folger Shakespeare Library (Washington DC), the Huntington Library (San Marino, California), the Bibliographical Society of America, and the Harry Ransom Research Center (Austin, Texas).
 In 2017, I was named Distinguished International Visiting Fellow at the Center for the History of Emotions in Perth and Sydney, Australia.
 And in 2021, I was awarded a major grant from the Swiss National Science Foundation in support of a 4-year project called "Theater and Judgment in Early Modern England,"which includes a team of local and international collaborators.

 In addition to my academic work, I have a strong commitment to the arts and to creative entrepreneurship.
-In 2023, I launched a performance collective called L'Atelier Shakespeare for which I currently serve as president.
+In 2022, I launched a performance collective called L'Atelier Shakespeare for which I currently serve as president.
 The mission of L'Atelier Shakespeare is to ensure the presence of Shakespearean performance (interpreted broadly to include a wide variety of theatrical forms in multiple languages) at the university, in the city, and beyond.
 We create our own performances and also sponsor the work of other artists and companies.
 My undergraduate course, “The Shakespeare Workshop,” provides an academic counterpart to L’Atelier Shakespeare, one which invites students to experiment with bridging the gap between critical and creative modes of interaction with plays.
 Prior to my work with L'Atelier Shakespeare, I served for seven years as president of the Lausanne Shakespeare Festival, which I founded in 2015.

 RESEARCH